shellhub-io/shellhub-io.github.io/docs/getting-started.md

 $ sh ./add-user <username> <password>
 ```

-!!! info "You need to copy the Tenant ID from the command output"
+!!! info "You should keep the _Tenant ID_ from the command output"

 ## Adding your first device

-To add your first device to ShellHub you need to install ShellHub Agent onto it.
+To add a device to ShellHub you need to install ShellHub Agent onto it.

 The ShellHub Agent runs inside a Docker container.
 Make sure you have Docker
 installed and properly set up.

-Open the terminal of your device then run the following commands to install the ShellHub agent:
+Open a terminal on your device and then run the following commands to install the ShellHub agent:

 ```
 $ curl "http://<SERVER_IP>/install.sh?tenant_id=<TENANT_ID>" | sh
 ```

 !!! info ""
-    Note that you have to replace `<TENANT_ID>` with your Tenant ID and
+    Replace `<TENANT_ID>` with your _Tenant ID_ and
-    `<SERVER_IP>` with the public IP address of the host that is running
+    `<SERVER_IP>` with the public IP address of the host running
     ShellHub.

 ## Connecting to your device

-ShellHub supports different connection methods:
+ShellHub provides different connection methods:

-* Web-based SSH client inside ShellHub UI (Chrome, Firefox)
+* Web-based SSH client within the ShellHub UI (Chrome, Firefox)
 * Traditional command line SSH client (Linux, Mac OS X)
 * Any GUI SSH client like PuTTY (Windows)

 Open the ShellHub UI at [http://localhost]() and sign in using the username and password
-that was generated in a previous step.
+generated previously.

-Once you had sign in, go to Device Fleet page ([http://localhost/devices](){target=_blank})
+Once you are logged in, go to the _Device Fleet_ page ([http://localhost/devices](){target=_blank})
-and follow instructions of one method:
+and follow instructions for a supported connection alternative:

 ### Web-based SSH client

-In the Device Fleet page choose the device you want to connect to and click on Terminal icon
+In the _Device Fleet_ page, choose the device you wish to connect to and click on _Terminal_ icon
-located at *Actions* column of the table.
+located at the *Actions* column on the chart.

-A dialog will show prompting you for the username and password of any existing user in
+A dialog will pop up prompting you for the username and password of an existing user on the
 device's operating system.
-After providing credentials click on Connect button.
+After providing credentials, click on _Connect_ button.

 ### Command line SSH client

-To connect to your device using a command line SSH client you need to know its SSHID address.
+To connect to your device using a command line SSH client, you need to know its SSHID address.

-In the Device Fleet page choose the device you want to connect to and copy the device's SSHID
+In the _Device Fleet_ page, choose the device you want to connect to and copy the device's SSHID
-address clicking on Copy icon located at SSHID address column of the table.
+address clicking on _Copy_ icon located on SSHID address column of the chart.

-Run the following command in your terminal:
+Then, run the following command on your terminal:

 ```
 $ ssh <USER>@<SSHID>
 ```

 !!! note ""
-    Make sure to replace `<USER>` with existing user in device's operating system and
+    Make sure to replace `<USER>` with the existing user on the device's operating system and
-    `<SSHID>` with the SSHID address copied before.
+    `<SSHID>` with the aforementioned SSHID address.

 ### PuTTY GUI SSH client

-To connect to your device using a GUI SSH client you also need to its SSHID address.
+Connecting to your device using a GUI SSH client also requires its SSHID address.

-In the Device Fleet page choose the device you want to connect to and copy the device's SSHID
+In the _Device Fleet_ page, choose the device you want to connect to and copy the device's SSHID
-address clicking on Copy icon located at SSHID address column of the table.
+address by clicking on the _Copy_ icon located at SSHID address column on the table.

-Open Putty and fill it out with the following details:
+Open Putty and fill in with the following information:

 * Host Name (or IP address): `<USER>`@`<SSHID>`
 * Port: 22
 * Connection type: SSH

 !!! note ""
-    Make sure to replace `<USER>` with existing user in device's operating system and
+    Make sure to replace `<USER>` with the existing user on the device's operating system and
-    `<SSHID>` with the SSHID address copied before.
+    `<SSHID>` with the aforementioned SSHID address.